bmabsout/Thesis/src/chapters/02_intent_to_reality.typ

 While dynamical mismatches are a classic focus of sim-to-real transfer, the *distributional mismatch* becomes especially critical during long-term operation.
 The real world is not static, and an agent must be able to adapt as the distribution of tasks and conditions evolves.
 This problem of *ongoing adaptation* is a primary focus of this thesis, particularly in the chapter on Anchor Critics, which treats adaptation itself as a specification problem.

 *Example: Quadrotor Control*: A quadrotor policy trained in a simulation that assumes perfect state estimation, idealized motor responses, and simplified aerodynamics will inevitably produce a different behavior when deployed.
-In the real world, it must contend with noisy IMU data and true motor dynamics (dynamical mismatches), as well as unmodeled wind gusts that change over time (a distributional mismatch).
+In the real world, it must contend with noisy #abbrv.IMU data and true motor dynamics (dynamical mismatches), as well as unmodeled wind gusts that change over time (a distributional mismatch).
 These sources compound, creating a significant simulation-to-reality gap.

 == Empirical Validation and Relation to Prior Work <chap:intent_to_reality:validation-related>